What to watch on Peacock: The best shows streaming right now

 Number of seasons: 2

 Continuing the tradition of NBC’s impressive ensemble comedies, Grand Crew is a fun sitcom from Brooklyn Nine-Nine’s Phil Augusta Jackson and Dan Goor.
-The show follows a group of longtime friends who frequent their favorite wine bar as they navigate relationship and career problems.
+In it, longtime friends frequent their favorite wine bar as they navigate relationship and career problems.
 Not only is it hilarious, but GC is one of the few network TV shows that features a primarily Black cast.
-Much like American Auto, NBC decided not to continue it after two fun seasons.

 Killing It (Peacock: 2021-)